 Central Scotland Valuation Area covers three council areas of Clackmannanshire, Falkirk and Stirling.
-The Board's budgeted staffing for 2023/24 was 44.81 FTE.
-All employees are primarily based in Stirling at the administrative headquarters, Glendevon House, however, hybrid working, with employees in the office 40% of the time has been followed throughout the year.
-This arrangement was made permanent in September 2023 but is subject to review by the Board in September 2024.
+The Board's budgeted staffing for 2024/25 was 44.71 FTE.
+All employees are primarily based in Stirling at the administrative headquarters, Glendevon House, however, hybrid working, with employees in the office at least 40% of the time has been followed throughout the year.
+This arrangement was made permanent in September 2023 and was reviewed without change by the Board in November 2024.